France, Africa seeks support for regional Mali force

 Malian military sources said French and Malian forces had entered Diabaly after it was abandoned by the insurgents on Friday following a number of French air strikes.

-However, French Defence Minister Jean-Yves Le Drian said there were no Malian or French soldiers in Diabaly, and dismissed media reports of hand-to-hand fighting there.
+However, French Defense Minister Jean-Yves Le Drian said there were no Malian or French soldiers in Diabaly, and dismissed media reports of hand-to-hand fighting there.

-To the south, residents in Niono remain anxious despite French troops, armour and supply trucks rolling through towns and villages.
+To the south, residents in Niono remain anxious despite French troops, armor and supply trucks rolling through towns and villages.
 Malian security forces man checkpoints to prevent infiltration by rebels.

 At the local hospital, several people ducked for cover and some ran indoors when two French jets sped past.